D allows overriding operators like +, - or

 We will have a closer look at the two special

-operator overloads opDispatch
+operator overloads opDispatch and opApply.

-can be defined as a member function of either
+opDispatch can be defined as a member function of either

-types.
+struct or class types.
 Any unknown member function call

-to that type is passed to opDispatch
+to that type is passed to opDispatch,

 passing the unknown member function's name as a string

-template parameter. opDispatch
+template parameter. opDispatch is a catch-all

 member function and allows another level of generic